-Knowsley has over 100 listed buildings, 15 conservation areas and 2 registered historic parks or gardens.
+Knowsley has over 100 listed buildings, 15 conservation areas and two registered historic parks or gardens.
 Alongside these ‘designated heritage assets’ are numerous non designated historic buildings, features, or sites.
 These ‘heritage assets’ are often a source of local pride and add distinctiveness to the local area.

 Historic Environment Strategy

 We have put together a Historic Environment Strategy which describes how Knowsley's heritage will be managed.
 You can download this document Knowsley’s Historic environment strategy 2013-18 (PDF).

 There are currently 15 conservation areas within the borough of Knowsley.
 Please visit our Conservation Areas page for more information on these areas, to view their Appraisals and Management Plans and also find guidance on applying for Planning Permission for work which affects land and property in, or affecting the setting of, a Conservation Area.

 There are currently over 100 Listed Buildings within the borough of Knowsley.
 Please visit our Listed Buildings page for more information on these properties including their addresses and grading, and guidance on applying for Listed Building Consent and/or Planning Permission for work that affects a listed building or its setting.

 Historic Parks and Gardens

 The Register of Historic Parks and Gardens is maintained by Historic England’s and includes a range of parks, gardens and cemeteries which are chosen for their special historic interest.
 Within Knowsley there are two historic parks which are on the Register these are:

 Knowsley Park is registered at Grade II.
 It has its origins in the 13th Century and has since been altered and enlarged several times.

 Croxteth Hall Park is also registered at Grade II, it is mostly sited within Liverpool City Council’s area, however a small portion of the 19th century landscaped park extends into Knowsley.